citp/privacy-policy-historical/a/am/ame/americangolf.co.uk.md

 Upon receipt of your written request and enough information to permit identification of your Personal Data, such Personal Data held about you will be disclosed to you.
 Corrections, amendments or deletions to Personal Data that is inaccurate can be made and will be notified to any third party recipients.

-If you wish to access or correct your Personal Data, please write to us at SW Golf Limited, PO Box 2007, Liverpool, L69 3FX, or e-mail us at aftersales@americangolf.co.uk.
-You will not be charged for a correction request, however, for all other requests, you may be charged a fee of & 10.00 to cover costs.
-Requests to delete Personal Data are subject to any applicable legal and ethical reporting or document retention obligations.
+If you wish to access or correct your Personal Data, please write to us at Data Protection Officer, SW Golf Limited, PO Box 2007, Liverpool, L69 3FX, or e-mail us at [DPO@americangolf.co.uk](mailto:DPO@americangolf.co.uk).
+You will not be charged for a correction request, Requests to delete Personal Data are subject to any applicable legal and ethical reporting or document retention obligations.

 You may ask to have your account information removed from this website's active databases; however, because this website tracks past purchases, information associated with past purchases can not be deleted.
 Such information will be deactivated as soon as reasonably possible based on your account activity.
 Also, as a security measure the data stored on this website's systems is "backed-up", and such prior information cannot be completely removed from the databases.
 Therefore, you should not expect that all of your Personal Data will be completely removed from the databases in response to your requests.
 However, please be aware that your personally identifiable information will be kept only for as long as reasonably necessary for the purposes for which it was collected or to comply with any applicable legal or ethical reporting or document retention requirements.